Notice to Broadcasters re Babe Channels

 Due to the serious nature of the Code and Licence breaches recorded in this Bulletin concerning babe channels, Ofcom considered whether some of these matters should be referred to the Content Sanctions Committee for consideration of a statutory

-of the remedial action taken by relevant broadcasters to improve compliance, we decided against referring these matters to the Committee.
-Nevertheless, any breach of a similar nature by a broadcaster of a babe channel in future is likely to
+the remedial action taken by relevant broadcasters to improve compliance, we decided against referring these matters to the Committee.
+Nevertheless, any breach of a similar nature by a broadcaster of a babe channel in future is likely to result in

 All providers of babe style channels should therefore study carefully the findings

 Ofcom found that the broadcaster failed to adequately demonstrate that the following services contributed to the editorial of the programme or met the definition of Programme Related Material: